Attic or Top Floor

 Look for warps or bulges in the flooring or baseboards near exterior walls, and keep an eye out for bubbling paint or water stains on the walls or ceiling.

-Check for water stains on the walls, or swollen baseboards.
+A spring cleaning must is to check for water stains on the walls, or swollen baseboards.
 If you have bare walls and see a white powdery film, that’s likely from moisture getting in and then drying up – which means there could be a crack that requires your attention.
 “Immediately that’s a sign to go outside and make sure there isn’t an issue with the grading or the down-spouts,” says McGillivray.

 Windows and Doors